IN 1970, Jeff Christie topped the

 on the nation this summer.
 The title Come

-On England is sumbolic of how far England has
+On England is symbolic of how far England has

 come on since the early immigrant days; this is now